 1. Remove any unnecessary or duplicate plugins.

 A lot of WordPress themes come packed with built-in plugins and features.
 Many of which can replace existing plugins that you’ve previously downloaded.
-To keep things neat and organized, you should remove any plugins that you’ll no longer need with your new theme.
+So, to keep things neat and organized, remove any plugins you’ll no longer need with your new theme.

 2. Test your website’s functionality.

 While you should do your testing before your site goes live, it’s also a good idea to test it again once the changes are published.
-This lets you experience what your new site is like as a visitor coming to it for the first time.
+This lets you experience your new site as a visitor coming to it for the first time.

 3. Compare page load speed.